| |

 since it will provide additional,

 persistent sanitizing.
-It is EPA
+They are EPA

-registered as a spa sanitizer and
+registered as a spa sanitizer.

-disinfectant.
-However, it must be
+However, it must be used with an

-oxidizer role, I am not sure if it
+will fill the oxidizer role, I am

-will suffice.
-In any case, it will
+not sure if it will suffice.
+In any

 hydrogen peroxide requirements, by using a